diffblue/gitlab/doc/user/group/access_and_permissions.md

 - The closest parent group with push rules defined.
 - Push rules set at the instance level, if no parent groups have push rules defined.

+## Restrict Git access protocols

+> [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/365601) in GitLab 15.1 [with a flag](../../administration/feature_flags.md) named `group_level_git_protocol_control`.
+Disabled by default.

+FLAG:
+On self-managed GitLab, by default this feature is not available.
+To make it available, ask an administrator to [enable the feature flag](../../administration/feature_flags.md) named `group_level_git_protocol_control`.
+On GitLab.com, this feature is available.

+You can set the permitted protocols used to access a group's repositories to either SSH, HTTPS, or both.
+This setting is disabled when the [instance setting](../admin_area/settings/visibility_and_access_controls.md#configure-enabled-git-access-protocols) is configured by an administrator.

+To change the permitted Git access protocols for a group:

+1. Go to the group's **Settings > General** page.
+1. Expand the **Permissions and group features** section.
+1. Choose the permitted protocols from **Enabled Git access protocols**.
+1. Select **Save changes**.

 ## Restrict group access by IP address **(PREMIUM)**

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/1985) in GitLab 12.0.